Drew University: 20th century

 After serving two terms as New Jersey's 48th governor, Thomas Kean was appointed Drew's tenth president in 1990.
 He served for 15 years before retiring in 2005.
-As president, Kean raised Drew's profile, oversaw fundraising efforts that tripled its endowment, added new faculty in African, Asian, Russian, and Middle Eastern studies, significantly increased opportunities for students to study abroad, increased applications from prospective students, and committed more than $60 million to construction of new buildings and renovation of older buildings—principally residence halls.

 21st century

 After Kean retired, the trustees selected Robert Weisbuch, former president of the Woodrow Wilson National Fellowship Foundation, as Drew's 11th president.
 He served for seven years and stepped down in June 2012.
 Under Weisbuch's direction, Drew became SAT-optional.
 From 2006 to 2013, applicants were allowed to submit a graded high school essay instead of SAT or ACT scores.

 In 2013, the university reinstated the SAT (or ACT) as an admission requirement, and changed course two years later in 2015, making it optional once again.

 MaryAnn Baenninger became the president of Drew University in July 2014 after serving 10 years as the president of the College of Saint Benedict.
 She succeeded Vivian A. Bull, a former economics professor and associate dean of the college at Drew and former president of Linfield College, who served as Drew's interim president from 2012 to 2014.

 In 2015, the Nobel Prize in Physiology or Medicine was shared by William Campbell, a research fellow at Drew University, for his work developing a drug that treats parasitic diseases.

-Undergraduate tuition, room and board for the 2017–18 academic year was $62,000 (excluding books, personal expenditures, and health insurance), making Drew among New Jersey's most expensive private universities.
 In September 2017, Drew announced that it was cutting the list price of its tuition for the 2018–19 school year by 20%, from $48,300 to $36,600, as part of an effort to make the school more appealing to prospective students who had been deterred by the sticker price, which had been one of the state's highest.

 In May 2020, the university's board of trustees announced that Baenninger would step down at the conclusion of her contract on July 31, 2020.
 In July, the school's search committee announced the appointment of Thomas J. Schwarz as interim president, beginning on August 1.
-Schwarz served as president of Purchase College, SUNY, from 2002 to 2019 and was named President Emeritus of Purchase College shortly after he retired.
 On February 8, 2023, Drew announced the appointment of its 15th president, Hilary L. Link, former president of Allegheny College.

+On January 12, 2026 the university announced the sale of Drew Forest, Zuck Arboretum, and Madison House to the Borough of Madison.
+Additionally, other lands adjacent to the main thoroughfare running along the campus, Madison Avenue, have been reserved for development by private contractors.

+In August of 2026, the university outraged students and alumni with the announcement they would be opening The Drew School, an AI-based 1-8th grade school on campus in partnership with 2 HR Learning, the controversial for-profit company whose software powers the Alpha School chain.